Keysight/infragraph/docs/src/background.md

 * Node or vertex represents an entity like a component, device, user, router, etc
 * Edge represents a relationship between nodes
-* Propety or annotation stores additional information about nodes or edges
+* Properties store additional information about nodes or edges

+### Principles
-[GraphIt](https://github.com/Keysight/graphit) is a schema used to describe AI/HPC infrastructure and is based on the following core principles:
+[GraphIt](https://github.com/Keysight/graphit) is a `collection of APIs and Models` used to describe AI/HPC infrastructure based on the following core principles:

 * logical infrastructure can be described using graph concepts such as vertexes and edges
     * vertexes are device instances